 Inconsistency confuses, but strong branding does the opposite.

 Customers don’t have to guess how or why your content and products relate to your business because it’s clear.
-This helps build credibility because you show consumers that you stick to your word and don’t engage in practices that seem misaligned with what you stand for.
+This helps build credibility by showing consumers that you stick to your word and don’t engage in practices that seem misaligned with what you stand for.

 7. Branding inspires customer loyalty and retention.